-Stephen Deane, CFA, is Senior Director, Legislative and Regulatory Outreach, at CFA Institute.
-He joined CFA Institute after more than nine years at the US Securities and Exchange Commission (SEC), where he was the first staff employee in the Office of the Investor Advocate.
-He helped build out the office and served as principal liaison to the Investor Advisory Committee.
-He previously worked at Institutional Shareholders Service (ISS) and in international development.
+Stephen Deane, CFA, is Senior Director, Capital Markets Policy, the Americas, at CFA Institute.
+Stephen also serves as Chair of the Markets Advisory Council of the Council of Institutional Investors.
+He joined CFA Institute in 2020 after more than nine years at the US Securities and Exchange Commission (SEC).
+He worked in the SEC Office of the Investor Advocate since its inception in 2014, where he helped to build out the office and served as principal liaison to the Investor Advisory Committee.
+He previously worked at MSCI, Institutional Shareholders Service (ISS), and in international development.
 He speaks fluent Russian and has a master’s degree in Russian studies from Harvard University.

 One